fggreeff/record-uploader.python/README.md

 # record-uploader.python

-The applications demonstrates a simple ETL process, focusing on extracting and loading from S3 to DB The python application takes a CSV file from S3, containing a list of data files to update in Postgres.
+The applications demonstrates a simple ETL process, focusing on extracting and loading from S3 to DB The python application takes a CSV file from S3, containing a list of data files to insert into Postgres.

 ## Prerequisites